 Little Known Ways To Gain More Real Estate Clients With Facebook Marketing

-While I’m a digital marketer, not a real estate agent, I have bought and sold homes, and I know how many real estate agents market their services: referrals, word of mouth, glossy postcards and flyers blanketing target neighborhoods, even grocery separators used to separate your food from the person in front of you in the check-out line, and many other grassroots local guerrilla marketing tactics.
-The problem with this strategy is that not only are all the other brokers utilizing these traditional marketing tactics, which makes it harder to differentiate, but there’s also an incredible amount of waste in traditional advertising (postcards as an example are just plain and simple carpet bombing).
+While I’m a digital marketer, not a real estate agent, I have bought and sold homes, and I’ve worked with dozens of real estate agents helping them with their digital marketing and so I know how many market their services: referrals, word of mouth, glossy postcards and flyers blanketing target neighborhoods, even grocery separators used to separate your food from the person in front of you in the check-out line, and many other grassroots local guerrilla marketing tactics.
+The problem with these strategies is that not only are all the other brokers utilizing these traditional marketing tactics, which makes it harder to differentiate, but there’s also an incredible amount of waste in traditional advertising (postcards as an example are just plain and simple carpet bombing).

 And finally, it’s not integrated (a post here talks about the importance of integrated marketing) with other more efficient lower cost online marketing tactics, specifically with Facebook advertising (and remarketing).